vrevelina/BSAN6070-CA-Revelina/CA01/README.md

 CA01.ipynb is a jupyter notebook program for exploratory data analysis on India pollution data.

-## Package Installations
+## Installations

+User should have Python3 and Jupyter Notebook installed into their system.

-User should have the following packages installed into their Python3:
+User should also have the following packages installed:
 * pandas
 * numpy
 * sklearn.impute